tjpullen/test1/chapter1.md

 --- type:NormalExercise lang:r xp:100 skills:1 key:028ac3286c
-## Paired t test
+## Dealing with variation between replicates

+Statistics can be used to distinguish an effect which is masked by random variation - in other words, to detect a signal over the background noise.

-You have a dataframe `data2` from an siRNA knockdown experiment.
+The dataframe `data2`, contains the results of an siRNA knockdown experiment.
 In this experiment, a cell line was transfected with either an siRNA targetting a gene of interest (gene A) or control siRNA.
 The expression level of gene B was measured and is in the `output` column.
 6 replicates were performed on different days.
 Take a look at the data to see if knocking down gene A has an effect on the expression level of gene B.

 *** =instructions
 Plot a boxplot for the `output` column grouped by `day` for the data in `data2`.